 - Vitamin C-enriched foods or beverages

-Your doctor will go over your medicines with you before the test, since you may need to stop taking certain medicines 48 hours before the test.
+You may need to stop taking certain medicines 48 hours before the test.
+Ask your doctor about that.